bigdatagenomics/adam/README.md

 On larger files, the difference in speed is even more dramatic.
 ADAM is faster because it's multi-threaded and distributed and uses a columnar storage format (with a projected schema that only materializes the read flags instead of the whole read).

+# Running on a cluster

+We provide the `adam-submit` and `adam-shell` commands under the `bin` directory.
+These can be used to submit ADAM jobs to a spark cluster, or to run ADAM interactively.

 ## Running Plugins